Two farmers share their approaches

 Over the past several years, farmers everywhere have seen an explosion of farm data-management and analysis services.
 Like most of those farmers, Dennis Bogaards and Jeremy Jack wondered how they could take advantage of this new line of products.

 Bogaards farms a little over 1,000 acres near Pella, Iowa.
 He was trying to find a way to extract more efficiency from his relatively small operation.

 Jack farms 12,000 acres near Belzoni, Mississippi.
 While he was also concerned about efficiencies, he was specifically looking for something to help him manage the sheer amount and variety of work required for his operation.

-Bogaards first heard about Farmers Business Network (FBN) last spring.
+Bogaards heard about Farmers Business Network (FBN).
 The company offers members the opportunity to leverage their own data along with data from other farms.
-It organizes and analyzes data from all of its nearly-2,000 member farmers and shares it – anonymously – with all the other members, providing a large base of information to use in decision making.
+It organizes and analyzes data from all of its nearly 2,000 member farmers and shares it – anonymously – with all the other members, providing a large base of information to use in decision making.

 Co-founder Charles Baron says FBN’s network of farmers is “focused on democratizing farm data.”

 As a result, Bogaards has access to real-world, on-farm performance data that allows him to make more informed decisions about seed varieties, planting populations, row spacing and input applications.

 He can also evaluate the financial performance of seed varieties under a wide variety of planting, weather and soil conditions.
 FBN’s collective of farmers has already contributed detailed yield and performance data for over 1,100 different varieties of seed.

 Rather than focusing exclusively on yields, this performance data can break down the financial performance of seed varieties.
 In other words, Bogaards can use this data to determine if higher-yielding seeds are worth their price tags.

 He likes to compare the performance of his fields with similar fields in his region, and he uses this feature as motivation to get better.